openshift-integration/camel-k-example-kafka/readme.md

 * [Create a service account via UI](https://access.redhat.com/documentation/en-us/red_hat_openshift_streams_for_apache_kafka/1/guide/f351c4bd-9840-42ef-bcf2-b0c9be4ee30a#_7cb5e3f0-4b76-408d-b245-ff6959d3dbf7)
 * [Create a service account via CLI](https://access.redhat.com/documentation/en-us/red_hat_openshift_streams_for_apache_kafka/1/guide/f520e427-cad2-40ce-823d-96234ccbc047#_5199d61c-8435-45b0-83f2-9c8c93ef3e31).

 At this stage you should have the following credentials: a `kafka bootstrap URL`, a `service account id` and a `service account secret`.
+You may also want to take note of the `Token endpoint URL` if you choose to use "SASL/OAUTHBEARER" instead of "SASL/Plain" authentication method.

 ## Preparing the cluster